Introduction

 Deep vein thrombosis (DVT)

-Clots are a recognized complication of vein treatment, however rare inexperienced vein clinics.
+Clots are a recognized complication of vein treatment, however rare in inexperienced vein clinics.
 Increasing pain or leg swelling after treatment deserves immediate attention.

 Allergic reaction

 The most common reaction is a skin wheal similar to mosquito bites.
-No treatment is required however topical cortisone may alleviate any itching.
+No treatment is required.
+However, topical cortisone may alleviate any itching.
 More serious reactions are extremely rare and immediately recognized as difficulty breathing or a change in health status.
 On-site treatment with steroids or epinephrine is required.

 Skin ulceration

 Skin ulceration or tissue necrosis is another rare complication, especially with newer sclerosants.
 It occurs mainly because of inadvertent injection into the dermal capillaries and arterioles.
-In our experience, most injection ulcers are small and will heal without scarring, however early attention is warranted for optimal resolution.
+In our experience, most injection ulcers are small and will heal without scarring.
+However, early attention is warranted for optimal resolution.

 What Symptoms Can You Expect After Sclerotherapy?